-In Alaska, some business will need to register for a DBA.
-See which businesses are required to register, costs and the process to obtain one.
+In Alaska, some businesses will need to register for a DBA.
+See which businesses are required to register, costs, and the process to obtain one.

 Sole proprietorships and partnerships are the most common entity to register a DBA.
 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which doesn’t need to be registered.
 That works for many self-employed business owners, however many businesses want to operate under a distinct and brandable business name.

 Other reasons a sole proprietorship or partnership will want to register:

 - Proves the business exists.

 - No other business can register the same name in Alaska.

 - Banks, merchant processors, and vendors may require one.